marcobuontempo/tonnetto/README.md

 TODO Features:
-- UCI compliant
+- UCI compliance
 - run as standalone engine in command-line, browser, or frontend
-- quiescence search
+- quiescence search (to stabilise position's and search)
+- MVV-LVA sorting
+- opening book and/or endgame tablebases

 TODO tasks:
-- check isEndGame
+- check isEndGame in negamax search
+- reduce branching factor with better and faster pruning
+- refactor code to improve performance (generate moves, is move legal, evaluate position, search)